 Unpaid Internships with Public Interest Organizations, Government Agencies, and Judges/Courts

 There are many public interest legal organizations (e.g., legal aid offices, public defenders, prosecution offices), government agencies, and judges, in Rhode Island and around the country, doing amazing work, where you can intern and accrue pro bono hours.
 You can also work with a private attorney who is doing pro bono or working on a court-appointed criminal matter, and this also counts as our pro bono for the 50-hour graduation requirement.
 All you need to do is request pre-approval through our Etrieve system.

 The Pro Bono Collaborative (PBC) develops and facilitates pro bono legal service projects that match RWU Law students with Rhode Island’s top law firms and attorneys to provide pro bono legal assistance to community-based organizations and their constituents.
 Students are screened by the Feinstein Center, but may be supervised by Pro Bono Collaborative partnering law firm attorneys.
 If selected, students are asked to commit two semesters and can expect to work on their project between 4-15 hours per month.
 We recruit for Pro Bono Collaborative projects each August and email opportunities to join projects periodically throughout the year.

 We offer a robust Alternative Spring Break Program where students spend a week engaged in full time pro bono legal service with their peers.

 Certifying Your Pro Bono Hours

-To receive credit for completion of the 50-Hour Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them to the Feinstein Center by the required deadlines.
+To receive credit for completion of the 50-Hour Pro Bono Experiential Learning Requirement, students must complete all required forms and submit them through the Etrieve system to the Feinstein Center by the required deadlines.
 Forms must be completed for each pro bono placement or project that the student intends to use towards their 50-hour requirement.